gavinkrebbers/Java_Interpreter/README.md

 # Java Interpreter

 Java Interpreter is a simple compiler and virtual machine for the Monkey programming language, written in Java.
-It parses, compiles, and executes Monkey source code using a custom bytecode format.
+It parses, compiles, and executes source code.
+I am also creating a compiled version of the language which is the reason for the compiler and vm folders.

 ## Features